 a High-Performance Computing cluster for large-scale data processing.

 Our location also means you’ll be ideally placed to connect directly with some of the biggest companies in the industry.
 Several of these companies are actively involved in the development and review of this course.
 Companies currently participating in our Industrial Advisory Board include Sony, Microsoft and IBM.

-Big data analytics and its applications in various areas, such as remotely sensed data analysis/interpretation, weather forecasting, communication data stream analysis.
+Big data analytics.
+Applications include remotely sensed data analysis and interpretation, weather forecasting, and communication data stream analysis.

-Computational vision and its applications in visual surveillance, border control and security, machine learning for image/video based prediction and classification.
+Computational vision.
+Applications include visual surveillance, border control and security, machine learning for image and video-based prediction and classification.

 IELTS: 6.5 overall with no element less than 5.5 (or equivalent)

-Entry requirements: You are normally required to have a good first or second class UK honours degree (or equivalent from a university outside the UK) in computing or a related discipline (including, but not limited to, mathematics, engineering, physics, chemistry, economics), or relevant work experience.
+Entry requirements: Normally at least a high 2.2 honours degree, or equivalent from a university outside the UK, in computing or a related discipline (including, but not limited to, mathematics, engineering, physics, chemistry, economics), or relevant work experience.
 You must have some experience of programming.

 Please note that all modules are subject to change.
 Please see our modules disclaimer for more information.